Tool development using the Tool Maker

 script, where results are generated, and the SDK may be employed to

-upload result files and set metadata values.
+upload result files to the QMENTA Platform and set metadata values to the input session.
 To streamline input

 which automatically downloads and stores all tool inputs in the self